kurtcoke/goexifgps/README.md

 NB: Exif package depends on the tiff package.

-To install use:
+To install use:  (Make sure you have git when using go get)

+$ sudo apt-get install git

-go get github.com/rwcarlsen/goexif/tiff
+$ sudo go get github.com/rwcarlsen/goexif/tiff

 # Exif package depends on the tiff package

 # Then go:

-go get github.com/rwcarlsen/goexif/exif
+$ sudo go get github.com/rwcarlsen/goexif/exif

 Why did I write GoExifGPS?